yvishal519/Algorithms/algoexpert.io/questions/Three_Number_Sum.md

-## Balanced Bracket
+## Three Number Sum

 #### Problem Statement

-Write a function that takes in a string made up of brackets `("(","[","{",")","]", and "}")` and other optional characters.
-The function should return a boolean representing whether or not the string is balanced in regards to brackets.
-A string is said to be balanced if it has as many opening brackets of a given type as it has closing brackets of that type and if no bracket is unmatched.
-Note that a closing bracket cannot match a corresponding opening bracket that comes after it.
-Similarly, brackets cannot overlap each other as in `"[(])"`.

-`Sample input:"([])(){}(())()()"
-Sample output: True (it is balanced)`
+Write a function that takes in a non-empty array of distinct integers and an integer representing a target sum.
+The function should nd all triplets in the array that sum up to the target sum and return a two-dimensional array of all these triplets.
+The numbers in each triplet should be ordered in ascending order, and the triplets themselves should be ordered in ascending order with respect to the numbers they hold.
+If no three numbers sum up to the target sum, the function should return an empty array.

+Sample input: [12, 3, 1, 2, -6, 5, -8, 6], 0

+Sample output: [[-8, 2, 6], [-8, 3, 5], [-6, 1, 5]]